Do you have a “mommy tummy” and want to know how to get rid of it?

 These exercises include:

-These are the only exercises you really need to focus on.
+These are the only exercises you need to focus on.

-If you would like to get started on resistance training, check out my article on postpartum strength training for new moms.
+To get started, check out my article on postpartum strength training for new moms.

-It will guide you with a week-to-week program you could follow.
+It will guide you with a week-to-week exercise routine you could follow.

 Why Getting Rid Of Belly Fat Is Of High Importance

-I want to finish this section by discussing why you need to take mommy tummy seriously.
+I want to finish this section by discussing why you must take the mommy tummy seriously.

 First of all, there are two types of belly fat.

-- Subcutaneous fat: This type of fat is located directly underneath your skin.
+• Subcutaneous fat: This type of fat is right underneath your skin.
 It’s the fat most of us can see.

-- Visceral fat: Visceral fat is deeper.
-Visceral fat is when additional fat deposits are located inside of your abdomen, surrounding your internal organs.
-Often, the fat accumulates on the omentum, an apron-like flap that sits in front of your intestines.
+• Visceral fat: Visceral belly fat is deeper.
+This type of fat deposits itself inside your abdomen and surrounds internal organs.
+The fat often accumulates on the omentum, an apron-like flap in front of your intestines.

 Why is this an issue?